OliverB21/closest_chopper/README.md

 # 🚁 Closest Chopper 🚁

-> Find out the closest Leonardo helicopter to your current location
+> FastAPI tool to find out the closest Leonardo helicopter to your current location

 ## ✅ TODOs